 Now I realize that poor soil conditions aren’t exclusively a problem when you’re gardening in a cold climate.
-Soil that lacks nutrients, is too sandy or is just plain bad for growing things challenges backyard gardeners all over.
+Soil that lacks nutrients, is too sandy, or is just plain bad for growing things continues to challenge backyard gardeners everywhere.

 Soil conditions vary around this area.
 Our property has a combination of sand and clay soil.
 That’s why our three main ways to combat poor soil conditions include

 - Bringing in topsoil

 - Adding compost to our beds

 - Practicing crop rotation across our main raised garden bed